NavneetKanna/dlgrad/README.md

 - Supports CPU and Metal accelerators.
 - Lightweight and fast.
 - Trains real models (MNIST ~95% in ~5s on M2 CPU)
-- Only two dependencies: cffi, pyobjc.
+- Only three dependencies: cffi, pyobjc, tqdm.

 ## Tests